maymikb/readMeGenerator/Develop/generated.md

 Do example test here

 ## Questions
-When can I use this?
+When can I use this generator?
-- github:Maymikb
+- github:maymikb
 - email:makabs12@gmail.com